ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

-An alternative hypothesis is that is it not the type of therapy that matters but some combination of how much the therapist believes in the treatment, how much experience they have in delivering it, and possibly their level of generalized expertise at making people feel happier.
+An alternative hypothesis is that is it not the type of therapy that matters but some combination of how much the therapist believes in the treatment, how much experience they have in delivering it, and possibly their level of generalised expertise at making people feel happier.

 You could control for this (or at least get someway towards controlling for it) by ensuring the levels of expertise, ideological commitment, and years of